kidofcubes/MineStudio/README.md

 **This repository is under development.** We welcome any contributions and suggestions.

+## News

+- 2025/05/28 - We have released a big update of MineStudio (v.1.1.4) with the following changes:
+  - Refactored the [data](https://craftjarvis.github.io/MineStudio/data/index.html) component to support more flexible data loading and processing, all the trajectory modals are now decoupled.
+Users are able to [customize](https://craftjarvis.github.io/MineStudio/data/callbacks.html) their own data processing methods.
+  - Added detailed code comments and docstrings to all the modules, making it easier to understand and use the code.
+  - Improved the documentation with more examples, tutorials, and a new [API](https://craftjarvis.github.io/MineStudio/api/index.html) reference section.

 ## Installation

 For a more detailed installation guide, please refer to the [documentation](https://craftjarvis.github.io/MineStudio/overview/installation.html).